The Lattice

 Solar Collection Network

 The Lattice is humanity's first attempt at stellar-scale infrastructure—a growing network of solar collectors, processing stations, and habitat clusters that captures energy directly from the Sun.
-It's not a single structure but a constellation of facilities spanning millions of kilometers, connected by communication lasers and automated supply lines.
+Not a single structure but a constellation of facilities spanning millions of kilometers, connected by communication lasers and automated supply lines.

-The energy available here dwarfs anything on Earth.
-The resources are effectively unlimited.
-And the politics are unlike anything planetary—distances create independence, light-lag creates isolation, and the old corporate powers become less relevant with every million kilometers from home.
+The energy here dwarfs anything on Earth.
+Resources are effectively unlimited.
+And the politics are unlike anything planetary—distances create independence, light-lag creates isolation, and the old corporate powers fade with every million kilometers from home.

 The Lattice doesn't have a single atmosphere—it has thousands of them, each station or habitat maintaining its own bubble of life in the void.
 What connects them is scale: the perpetual awareness of operating at distances where Earth is a blue dot and the Sun is a presence rather than a distant light.